JLouhela/qt-docker-front/README.md

 As mentioned above, I would approach this problem a bit differently with gained knowledge.
 Instead of polling threads and separate socket instances, I would try to go with finite state machine with a request queue.
 Just process one request at a time in the event loop using signals and slots only.
 - No Threads needed
 - Single socket instance used from single thread, responses handled asynchronously via socket signals
+- Less "proxy" signals to delegate data from threads towards qml

 ## Prerequirements

 Qt6 required for building the solution

 Tested and developed in native Linux, should also work in WSL.
-Socket path cannot be configured.
+Socket path cannot be configured currently.

 Quickly tested in Windows too and adjusted socket path to match docker pipe in Windows.
-Doesn't work as good as Linux, but did not check why this
+Doesn't work as good as Linux (polling seems to react slower, local socket receives empty messags), but did not check in details why it's like this.

 **Requires either root permission, or user must have docker group membership (preferred) in order to access the socket.**